at West Shore Counselling. MNCS (accred) MBACP, MBPsS

-Hello.
+Hi .
 My name is Beverley.
-I'm a registered member of the British Association for Counselling and Psychotherapy (MBACP) and the National Counselling Society.
+I'm a qualified and accredited counsellor, registered with the British Association for Counselling and Psychotherapy (MBACP) and the National Counselling Society.
 I am also a graduate member of the British Psychological Society (MBPsS) and a student with the British Psychoanalytic Society.
-I’ve been in practice as a counsellor/psychotherapist for over 15 years, working with people who are struggling with their mental health or have emotional difficulties.
-These often include one or more of the following:
+I’ve been in practice as a counsellor for over 15 years, working with people who find themselves struggling with one or more of the following:

 Anxiety: is an awful but common symptom of emotional distress.
-There are many reasons why some people suffer from anxiety more than others.
+There are many reasons why some people suffer from anxiety.
 The good news is that anxiety, no matter how awful, can be managed.
 I have considerable experience in helping people understand and manage their own particular form of anxiety.

 My specialist approach to helping pays particular attention to confidentiality, privacy and personal dignity.
 I provide counselling that is both supportive and rational.
 Combining the warmth of a trusting relationship, with the professional knowledge and experience of a qualified counsellor.
 This approach is successful in helping people through some of their most difficult and challenging times.

 Although our work together will not be able to change events that have already happened, counselling will help manage the personal distress caused by difficult events, build self esteem and help in finding a new perspective.

 I have worked for many years as a counsellor, for various organisations such as: hospitals, schools, hospice and women’s centres.
 I now manage my own private counselling practice on the West Shore of Llandudno.
 I offer positive and non judgemental counselling to individuals seeking brief or longer term counselling.